usualll/Analog-Circuit-Design-QUCS/README.md

 # Analog Circuit Design & System Integration Portfolio

 ## Overview
-This repository contains a comprehensive suite of transistor-level analog circuit simulations and a complete system-level capstone project developed during the **Texas Instruments 'BYTE' Technical Certification Program**.
+This repository contains a comprehensive suite of transistor-level analog circuit simulations and a complete system-level capstone project developed during the **Texas Instruments 'BYTE' Technical Program**.

 The objective of this portfolio is to demonstrate the bridge between theoretical solid-state physics and practical electrical engineering by modeling, designing, and verifying analog circuits and sensor systems using the open-source **Quite Universal Circuit Simulator (QUCS)**.